 the event of turbulence.

 - Consider getting a CoziGo Bassinet and Stroller cover to help your baby sleep during the flight.

-The safest way to travel with a baby or toddler, is to purchase a seat for your baby and bring a car seat.
+The safest way to travel with a baby or toddler, is to purchase a seat for your baby and travel with a car seat on the flight.
 As mentioned above, this will cost you either a discounted child fare or the full adult fare.

 Other options, if there is a chance you will be able to snag an extra seat on your flight, you can bring your travel car seat all the way through security and to the airplane.
 Talk to the flight attendants when you check in and again at the gate to see if you can get that extra seat for your baby.
 If it doesn’t work out then you will need to gate check your car seat.

 If you are gate checking your car seat, don’t forget you’ll want an easy way to carry the car seat through the airport.
 Here are the best options for transporting a car seat through the airport:

 - A strap to attach your car seat to your luggage